ylipacbio/IsoSeq-3.0/README.md

 ## SMRTLink/pbsmrtpipe IsoSeq Options

-You may modify advanced analysis parameters for IsoSeq as described below via SMRTLink.
+You may modify IsoSeq advanced analysis parameters for SMRTLink or pbsmrtpipe as follows.

 | Module |           Parameter           | pbsmrtpipe name |     Default      |  Explanation      |
 | ------ | -------------------------- | ------- | --------------------------- | ----------------- |